 Every three months, we welcome a new, up-and-coming artist as they display their work in the Parc Promenade Gallery, in the lobby of Waikiki Parc.

-Momoe Nakajima received a BFA degree from the University of Hawai'i at Mānoa in May, 2017.
-Recently, Nakajima's work and efforts were recognized by the UHM Department of Art + Art History faculty and she received the Ceramic Faculty Book award, 2017.
+Taylor Johnson will be graduating with a BFA degree in Printmaking from the University of Hawai‘i at Mānoa this Fall 2017.
+Recently, Johnson’s work and efforts were recognized by the UHM Department of Art + Art History faculty and she received the Outstanding Undergraduate Student in Printmaking award, 2017.

 Michael Connolly is a Hawai‘i-based artist whose work is inspired by volcanic activity, hot rod flames, and graphic novels.
 Connolly captures three types of lava—pāhoehoe, ‘a‘ā, and pillow lava.
 Pāhoehoe is smooth and dense, and forms large, flat areas with smooth bumps.
 ‘A‘ā is characterized by individual rocks that are rough, porous, jagged, and sharp.
 In his youth, Connolly collected Hot Wheels cars and always favored those painted with hot rod flames; this motif recurs in his work today.